Artificial intelligence

 Images

 To ensure a professional and trustworthy impression, every image must be correct – both in overall composition and in every detail.
-That’s why all AI-generated images require thorough quality control to confirm that the motif is accurately presented.
+This requires a thorough quality control of all AI-generated images to confirm that the motif is accurately presented.
+That's also why AI never must be used to generate product images.
+Instead real photos should be used, since they ensure an authentic and correct presentation of our products.

 Be aware that for us as a company and professional users, there are more requirements to fulfil than when using AI for private use.
 For example, we have to be transparent that we use AI, and also save the prompts that we have used.